INTRODUCTION TO THE KETOGENIC DIET

 KETOGENIC MEDICINE WAS FIRST USED IN ANCIENT GREECE!

-The Ketogenic diet was originally introduced into practice in the 1920s primarily for the use of epileptics.
-However, the origins of Ketogenic medicine have been traced back to ancient Greece.
-The ketone bodies enter the bloodstream and are taken up by organs including the brain where they are further metabolized in mitochondria to generate energy for cells within the nervous system.
+The Ketogenic diet came onto the scene originally, in the 1920s, primarily for the use of epileptics.
+However, the origins of Ketogenic medicine trace back to ancient Greece.
+Once the ketone bodies enter the bloodstream, they are used by the brain and the bodies organs.
+The Mitochondria uses the ketones to generate energy for cells within the nervous system.
 By restricting carbohydrates, we also inhibit the production of insulin.
 This increases fat burning, and reduces inflammation.
 The combination of these three changes addresses the primary drivers of many chronic diseases — insulin resistance, inflammation, and fat accumulation.

 SCIENTIFIC DATA ON DISEASES HELPED BY A KETO DIET